GxP Quality Management Software: A Single Validated Platform for GMP, GCP, GLP, GDP, and GPvP Quality and Training Records

 Role-Based Access Controls

-21 CFR Part 11 requires that system access be limited to authorised individuals and that the system use operational system checks to enforce permitted sequencing of steps.
-GxP organisations require access controls that reflect the GxP responsibilities of each role: a GCP clinical data manager should not have write access to GMP manufacturing records, and a GMP production operator should not have access to GCP investigator site records. eLeaP’s role-based access configuration applies access at the record type, workflow stage, and organisational unit level.
+21 CFR Part 11 requires that system access be limited to authorized individuals and that the system use operational system checks to enforce permitted sequencing of steps.
+GxP organizations require access controls that reflect the GxP responsibilities of each role: a GCP clinical data manager should not have write access to GMP manufacturing records, and a GMP production operator should not have access to GCP investigator site records. eLeaP’s role-based access configuration applies access at the record type, workflow stage, and organizational unit level.
 Access configuration is maintained in the system’s validated configuration, and changes to access assignments are captured in the audit trail.
 Periodic access review is supported by a system report showing all users, their assigned roles, and their access permissions at the time of the report.

 Electronic Signatures with Part 11 Compliance